edullapa/tws/README.md

 The file named **[DEPENDENCIES](https://github.com/e-sensing/tws/blob/master/DEPENDENCIES)** in the root of TWS source tree contains the official list of third-party libraries and tools that you must install before building TWS from source.

 If you want to build yourself TWS then you need to install some third-party libraries.
 Below we show the list of third-party libraries dependencies and its versions:
-- **Qt (Optional):** Make sure you have an installed Qt version 5.2.1 or later.
-Linux users may use any package manager to perform an easy installation.
-Mac OS X can use package managers such as Homebrew (http://brew.sh) or MacPorts (http://www.macports.org) in order to have an easy installation.
-If you prefer to install from source, download it from: http://qt-project.org/downloads.

 - **Boost (Mandatory):** TWS is built on top of Boost libraries.
 You will need to have them installed in order to build TWS.
 Make sure to have at least version 1.54.0 installed.
 If you prefer to install from source, download it from: http://www.boost.org.

 - **TerraLib (Mandatory):** TWS is built on top of TerraLib, a free and open source library for building GIS enabled applications.
 Make sure to have at least TerraLib version 5.1.0.
 You can download it from: http://www.dpi.inpe.br/terralib5.

+**Note:**
+- When using TWS on a machine with a installed version of SciDB you probably already have Boost libraries installed.
+- If you have installed TerraLib you already have Boost and you don't need to install it again.

 ### Bash script for building all dependencies on Linux Ubuntu 14.04

 We have prepared a special bash script for building and installing the dependencies on Linux Ubuntu 14.04.
 This script can be found in TWS source tree under *install* folder.
 Follow the steps below: